Night Eagle COVID-19 Pre-camp Protocol (Modified)

 Travel to camp should be as direct as possible (optimally single day trips).

-Families will park inside the front gate at Night Eagle during drop-off and pick-up.
-An EMT will collect the Pre-Camp Screening Record and an electronic or hard copy of proof of negative test results taken within 3 days prior to arrival at camp.
-If a camper does not have the Pre-camp Screening Record and the proof of negative test results, or if he is displaying symptoms of COVID-19, he will not be admitted into camp.
+Families will park inside the front gate at Night Eagle during drop-off and pick-up, and a counselor will collect an electronic or hard copy of proof of negative test results.
+If a camper does not have the proof of negative test results, or if he is displaying symptoms of COVID-19, he will not be admitted into camp.

 INITIAL HEALTH SCREENING